zhouguiyun-uestc/ParallelFlowDirections/README.md

 # Program argumens

-The program can be run using MPI with two modes: parallel and test.
-In parallel mode, the program derives flow directions.
-In test mode, the program run test cases on randomly generated DEMs.
+The program can be run using MPI with two modes: `parallel` and `test`.
+In `parallel` mode, the program derives flow directions.
+In `test` mode, the program run test cases on randomly generated DEMs.

-In parallel mode, the program has the following arguments:
+In `parallel` mode, the program has the following arguments:
 ```
 mpirun -np <PROCESSES_NUMBER> ParallelFlowDir parallel <INPUT> <OUTPUT>
 ```